Griboedow/PandocUltimateConverter/README.md

 1. Go to ```textSpecial:PandocUltimateConverter``` page. ![PandocUltimateConverterExtension](https://github.com/Griboedow/PandocUltimateConverter/assets/4194526/5ac1fcfd-1b2b-442b-a98a-06996f854649)

 2. Specify file to convert and target page name.
-   - Target page and all the images will be overwriten if they already exist
+   - Target page and all the images will be overwritten if they already exist
 4. After the file conversion is finished, you will be redirected to the target page
    - Source file will be automatically removed from the wiki
    - All the images will be automatically uploaded to MediaWiki with a name ```text Pandocultimateconverter-{guid}-{imageOriginalNameAndExtension}"```